Every Hall-of-Fame career has to start somewhere.

 None of them reached 100 receiving yards, and Bailey has surrendered just one touchdown this season.

-“That’s what allows us to be among the top of the league in sacks,” defensive end
+"That's what allows us to be among the top of the league in sacks," defensive end Elvis Dumervil said.
+"Having a guy like that, he still goes against the top guy every week."

 So how has Bailey maintained such a high level of play for so long?